raunakwete43/Agentic-AI/README.md

-## AI Agents – Session 1
+## AI Agents

-This repository contains code and examples from the first session of an online AI course.
-It demonstrates basic usage of language models with LangChain and OpenAI APIs.
+This repository contains code and examples from the AI Agents course for each session.

 ### Project Structure